No single-use: How to limit your plastic waste as a traveller in Japan

 The Maishima Incineration Plant in Osaka offers public tours | Photo on Wiki Media Commons

-Are there any good news about Japan’s (plastic) waste (management)?
+Is there any good news about Japan’s (plastic) waste (management)?

-Fortunately, there are a lot of positive things happening too.
+Fortunately, there are a lot of positive things happening, too.

-Local zero waste initiatives are leading the way:
+Local zero-waste initiatives are leading the way:

 As of July 2021, 84% of Japan’s population lived in municipalities that have committed to reducing plastic waste: